2025 OFFICIAL RULES (Updated 1-29-25)

 h.
 Regarding the final cast of any period and round, any bass hooked on the final cast must be inside the gunnel before time expires for it to be scorable.

 i.
-The total weight of the every scorable bass caught during the day will determine each MLF Angler’s place for that day at Bass Pro Tour Stage 1-7 events, Heavy Hitters and REDCREST unless otherwise instructed by the Tournament Director.
+The total weight of every scorable bass caught during the day will determine each MLF Angler’s place for that day at Bass Pro Tour Stage 1-7 events, Heavy Hitters and REDCREST unless otherwise instructed by the Tournament Director.

 j.
 Anglers must operate their boats at a safe speed and in a safe manner at all times.